(A) This rule describes the responsibilities of the administrative agency.

 (i) An existing claim shall not be transferred.
 The records transferred to the CDJFS in the county of new residence shall include copies of the documentation of the claim.
 The CDJFS establishing the claim remains responsible for any necessary action on the claim.

-(ii) If no claim has been established and the CDJFS in each county agrees that the county of new residence shall establish the claim, then a potential claim may be transferred to the CDJFS in the county of new residence to be established by the CDJFS in that county.
+(ii) When no claim has been established and the CDJFS in each county agrees that the county of new residence shall establish the claim, then a potential claim may be transferred to the CDJFS in the county of new residence to be established by the CDJFS in that county.

 (P) Distribution of informational materials.
 The administrative agency: